 Nebraska's Office of Public Guardian is designed to serve as the guardian or conservator for a person when no other alternative is available.
 The office may be the last resort as guardians or conservators for those situations where no family member or suitable person is available.
-The Office of Public Guardian provides education, training, and support for volunteer and family guardians and conservators.
-Additionally, they recruit people to serve as guardians and conservators for Nebraska's vulnerable population.
+Additionally, the Office of Public Guardian provides education, training, and support for volunteer and family guardians and conservators and recruits people to serve as guardians and conservators for Nebraska's vulnerable population.